steugene/react-widget-starter/README.md

 - webpack
 - eslint

-This library generate boilerplate for fronted widgets, that can be injected in some host project later on.
+This library generate boilerplate for frontend widgets, that can be injected in some host project later on.
 Example of implementation you can see in public folder.

 ## Installation